JetBrains/teamcity-documentation/topics/perforce.md

 <td>

-(__Since TeamCity 2018.2__) This option is available only when '_Stream_' is selected in [Connection Settings](#P4+Connection+Settings).
-Enable the option to be able to checkout using a non-stream workspace based on the stream specification.
+This option is available only when '_Stream_' is selected in [Connection Settings](#P4+Connection+Settings).
+Enable the option to be able to check out using a non-stream workspace based on the stream specification.
 This allows using checkout rules but makes it impossible to commit to the stream within the build.

 </td></tr><tr>